-Building strong relationships is part of the Museum's core business, and working with Aboriginal and Torres Strait Islander Peoples plays an integral part of this.
-The Museums Strategic Plan recognises Aboriginal and Torres Strait Islander Peoples as the first peoples of Australia.
-We acknowledge the primary rights of Aboriginal and Torres Strait islander Peoples in their cultural heritage and will work collaboratively to advance understanding between all peoples.
+Building strong relationships is part of the Museum's core business, and working with Aboriginal and Torres Strait Islander peoples plays an integral part of this.
+The Museums Strategic Plan recognises Aboriginal and Torres Strait Islander peoples as the first peoples of Australia.
+We acknowledge the primary rights of Aboriginal and Torres Strait islander peoples in their cultural heritage and will work collaboratively to advance understanding between all peoples.

-Action Deliverable Timeline Responsibility RAP Working Group (RWG) actively monitors RAP development and Continue to meet at least twice per year to promote and monitor the actions outlined in the RAP.
-July 2019, 2020, 2021 Chair of the RWG implementation of actions, tracking progress and reporting Oversee the development, endorsement and launch of the RAP Ensure Aboriginal and Torres Strait Islander Peoples are represented on the RWG.
-July 2019 Develop a Museum Terms of Reference to assist the RWG to work towards meeting the actions outlined in the RAP.
+Action Deliverable Timeline Responsibility RAP Working Group (RWG) actively monitors RAP development and Continue to meet at least twice per year to promote and monitor the actions outlined in this RAP.
+July 2019, 2020, 2021 Chair of the RWG implementation of actions, tracking progress and reporting Oversees the development, endorsement and launch of the RAP Ensure Aboriginal and Torres Strait Islander peoples are represented on the RWG.
+July 2019 Develop a Museum Terms of Reference to assist the RWG to work towards meeting the actions outlined in this RAP.
 July 2019 Chair of the RWG 2.
-Celebrate and participate in National Reconciliation Week (NRW) by providing opportunities to build and maintain relationships between Aboriginal and Torres Strait Islander Peoples and other Australians Continue to celebrate and participate in NRW events each year, internally and externally.
-Ensure all Museum staff including our RAP Working Group participate in an external event to recognise and celebrate NRW.
-Hold and support NRW events at each Museum sites and invite local community to attend and participate.
-Register the Museum's NRW events on Reconciliation Australia's website, to raise community awareness of the events held at the Museum.
-Continue to develop marketing using Reconciliation Australia's NRW material, which is circulated to staff and the communities with which we engage.
-May - June 2019, 2020, 2021 Senior Aboriginal and Torres Strait Islander Advisor Senior Aboriginal and Torres Strait Islander Advisor, Regional Managers, Manager Media and Communications, Marketing Manager
+Celebrate and participate in National Reconciliation Week (NRW) by providing opportunities to build and maintain relationships between Aboriginal and Torres Strait Islander peoples and other Australians Continue to celebrate and participate in NRW events each year, internally and externally.
+Ensure all Museum staff including our RAP Working Group participates in an external event to recognise and celebrate NRW.
+Hold and support NRW events at each of its sites where the local community are invited to attend and participate.
+Registered Museums NRW events on the Reconciliation Australia's website, so the community are aware of the events held at the Museum.
+Continue to develop marketing using the Reconciliation Australia's NRW material, which is circulated to staff and the communities in which we engage with.
+May - June 2019, 2020, 2021 SNR Aboriginal and Torres Strait Islander Advisor SNR Aboriginal and Torres Strait Islander Advisor, Regional Managers, Manager Media and Communications, Marketing Manager